Last Updated on January 24, 2023 by Lori

 What You Need To Know About The Great Smoky Mountain National Park

-The Great Smoky Mountain National Park is open 24 hours a day, 365 days a year, and has the highest mountains in the eastern United States.
+The Great Smoky Mountain National Park is the Most Visited National Park.
+The park is open 24 hours a day, 365 days a year has miles of trails and the highest mountains in the eastern United States.

 There are no gas stations or restaurants in the Great Smoky Mountain National Park.
 However, there are many beautiful picnic areas in the park, so be sure to pack a lunch and fill your tank before you enter the park!